vfleaking/uoj/README.md

 local\_main\_judger password: judger

 You can change the default hostname and something else in `/var/www/uoj/app/.config.php`.
-However, not all the config is here, haha.
+However, not all the config is here, lol.

 ## More Documentation
-As you know, my Yingyu is not very hao.
-Suoyi only the README file is En(Chi)nglish for internationalization.

 More documentation is here: [https://vfleaking.github.io/uoj/](https://vfleaking.github.io/uoj/)